 - The Data Subject, or a competent person where the Data Subject is a child, consents to the processing

 - The processing is necessary to carry out actions for the conclusion or performance of a contract to which the Data Subject is a party

 - The processing complies with an obligation imposed by law on the responsible party

 - The processing protects a legitimate interest of the Data Subject

 - The processing is necessary for pursuing the legitimate interests of AAGroup or of a third party to whom the information is supplied

-- The data subject clearly understands why and for what purpose his, her or its personal information is being collected
+- The Data Subject clearly understands why and for what purpose their Personal Information is being collected

-- The data subject has granted AAGroup with explicit written or verbally recorded consent to process his, her or its personal information
+- The Data Subject has granted AAGroup with explicit electronic written or verbally recorded Consent to process their Personal Information

-- when the data subject clearly understands for what purpose his, her or its personal information is needed and who it will be shared with.
+- When the Data Subject clearly understands for what purpose their Personal Information is needed and who it will be shared with.

 - the information is necessary for effective law enforcement

 Employees and other persons acting on behalf of AAGroup will under no circumstances:

 - Process or have access to Personal Information where such processing or access is not a requirement to perform their respective work-related tasks or duties